 Ultimate Guide to FTB Audits: What California Taxpayers Need to Know

 If you’ve received a notice from the Franchise Tax Board (FTB) in California, you’re not alone — but you are under review.
-FTB audits can be triggered by unfiled returns, inconsistencies in your income, deductions that raise red flags, or even federal audit referrals.
-And unlike the IRS, California’s FTB has its own aggressive methods and timelines.
+What triggers a California FTB audit is often misunderstood, but it can involve unfiled returns, inconsistencies in income, questionable deductions, or even referrals from the IRS.
+And unlike federal cases, California’s FTB runs its own aggressive audit system with faster timelines.

 In this guide, we’ll break down everything you need to know about FTB audits, including: